algb12/GraphDS/README.md

 `composer require algb12/graph-ds`

+## What is it even useful for?
+Please see the sample app in the `SampleApp_RoadPlanner` directory to find a primitive application of GraphDS.
+The RoadPlanner app calculates the shortest road between two cities, using Dijkstra's and the Floyd-Warshall algorithm.

 ## Basic syntax
 GraphDS has functions to create vertices and edges for both, undirected and directed graphs.
 The user does not need to worry about which type of edge/vertex is created, as this is all abstracted away under the relevant classes.